SOC Analyst: Job Description, Skills and 5 Key Responsibilities

-- CompTIA Security+ – trains candidates to perform the entire security lifecycle in a modern IT environment.
+- CompTIA Network+ and Security+ – trains on basic network and cabling, and educates candidates to perform the entire security lifecycle in a modern IT environment.
 Compliant with ISO 17024 and approved for US Department of Defense 8570 compliance.

 Exabeam helps organizations get the most out of their current SOC team by automating cumbersome, time-consuming, and prone-to-error manual tasks enabling security analysts to spend more time putting their specialized skills to use.

 What’s New in Exabeam Product Development — October 2023

 Revolutionizing SOC Efficiency: Cribl Observability Pipelines in Cloud-Native SIEM

 Exabeam IRAP Assessment Completion Creates New Opportunities for Partners in Australia